- Applying to study

 The University consults with students and their representatives about what you see as the priorities for student services and amenities.

-Apart from tuition fees (for your course and units) and SSAF, there are a number of costs associated with studying at university.
+Apart from tuition fees (for your program and subjects) and SSAF, there are a number of costs associated with studying at university.
 Make sure you find out what additional costs you'll have while studying at Western Sydney University.

-If you are required or choose to repeat a unit that you have already studied, the fee for that unit will be reapplied.
+If you are required or choose to repeat a subject that you have already studied, the fee for that subject will be reapplied.

-That means you will need to pay the fee again (every time you repeat the same unit), even if you paid it when you first studied that unit.
+That means you will need to pay the fee again (every time you repeat the same subject), even if you paid it when you first studied that subject.

-Textbooks can be expensive with costs varying according to the course and units you're studying.
+Textbooks can be expensive with costs varying according to the program and subjects you're studying.
 Textbooks are often compulsory and you will be required to use them for weekly readings, assessments or open book exams.

-You can buy textbooks from the book stores on each campus.
+You can find out more information about where to purchase textbooks on the textbook page.
 The University Library buys at least one copy of every prescribed textbook, which are held in 'closed reserve' so they can't be taken out of the library.
 You can photocopy one chapter or 10% of the number of pages of a textbook (whichever is greater) without infringing copyright laws.
 The library also aims to hold every 'recommended reading' book in closed reserve.

 Second-hand textbooks are also available to buy.